n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 I left out the samples that I was blowing down since Friday so hopefully this didn't mess anything up.
 These are sample 98-E-2 through 92-W-3.

+Derivitizing the samples that I esterfied on Friday and blowing these down under N2 with no heat.
+This includes the replicates.